microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/partner-security-partnersecurityalert-api-overview.md

 ---
-title: "Use the partner security alerts API in Microsoft Graph (preview)"
+title: "Use the partner security alert API in Microsoft Graph (preview)"
-description: "The partner security alerts API can help CSP partners detect patterns of fraudulent activities and misuse in Azure resources of their customers."
+description: "The partner security alert API can help CSP partners detect patterns of fraudulent activities and misuse in Azure resources of their customers."
 author: "manusidd"
 ms.localizationpriority: medium
 ms.subservice: "partner-customer-administration"
 doc_type: resourcePageType
 ---

-# Use the partner security alerts API in Microsoft Graph (preview)
+# Use the partner security alert API in Microsoft Graph (preview)

 Namespace: microsoft.graph.partner.security

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 As a partner in the Cloud Solution Provider (CSP) program, you're responsible for your customer's Azure consumption; therefore, it's important that you're aware of any anomalous usage in your customer's Azure subscriptions.
-Adopt the new API for partners to protect and respond to critical security alerts that impact the customers.
-Use Microsoft Graph [partner security alerts](../resources/partner-security-partnersecurityalert.md) to detect patterns of fraudulent activities and misuse in Azure resources to help reduce your exposure to online transaction risks.
-Mitigating and responding to the alerts within 24 hours can significantly help reduce the financial loss that might incur during the compromise.
+Use Microsoft Graph [partner security alert](../resources/partner-security-partnersecurityalert.md) API to detect patterns of fraudulent activities and misuse in Azure resources to help reduce your exposure to online transaction risks.
+Mitigating and responding to the alerts within 24 hours can significantly contribute to minimizing the financial loss that might incur during the compromise.

 For details on how to immediately contain a compromise on your customer’s tenant or Azure subscriptions, see [What additional steps can you take to lower the risk of compromise](/partner-center/azure-fraud-notification#what-additional-steps-can-you-take-to-lower-the-risk-of-compromise).

-The partner security alerts API is defined in the OData subnamespace `microsoft.graph.partners.security`.
+The partner security alert API is defined in the OData subnamespace `microsoft.graph.partners.security`.

 ## Authorization